browserbase/stagehand-python/README.md

   </a>
 </p>

-> Stagehand Python SDK is currently available as an early release, and we're actively seeking feedback from the community.
-Please join our [Slack community](https://stagehand.dev/slack) to stay updated on the latest developments and provide feedback.
+> Stagehand Python is now available!
+We're actively seeking feedback from the community and looking for contributors.
+Join our [Slack community](https://stagehand.dev/slack) to stay updated on the latest updates

-> We also have a TypeScript SDK available <a href="https://github.com/browserbase/stagehand" >here</a>.

 ## Why Stagehand?